 Skip to content

-AutoMappic is a zero-reflection, Native AOT-friendly object mapper for .NET 9+.
+AutoMappic is a zero-reflection, Native AOT-friendly object mapper for .NET 9 and .NET 10.
 It uses Roslyn Interceptors to replace reflection with fast, static code at compile time.

 1. Installation